For centuries, alchemy has become synonymous with gaining wealth and immortality.

 Alchemy’s greatest achievement is to mirror the interrelationship between mind and matter, ego and soul, self and world.
 It embodies and points to the union of opposites, the transcendence of division, and the Oneness of all beings.

-I hope this article has helped to explain this mysterious topic more in-depth, provide you with an alchemical roadmap to understand your spiritual progress, and illuminate your understanding.
+I hope this article has helped to explain this mysterious topic more in-depth, provided you with an alchemical roadmap to understand your spiritual progress, and illuminated your understanding.

 What are your thoughts about spiritual alchemy?
 I’d love to hear below!